 This is my personal web space.
-On these pages I will host mainly brief takes on photography, photographs and other bits and pieces of writing.
-Photography is a large part of my life.
+On these pages I will host mainly brief takes on current affairs, especially global political economy, on photography, and some of my own photographs and other bits and pieces of writing.
+Photography is a large part of my life. which means pictures will pop up and change from time-to-time.
 I also enjoy film, literature, visual arts in general.
-Here is a recent piece I wrote about photography.
+Here is a recent piece I wrote about photography, that was printed in the Mail & Guardian – South Africa’s best weekly newspaper.

 I have an interest in physics, including astrophysics.
-Let me be clear, I have no formal training in physics and anything/everything I say on these pages have to be tested against existing knowledge.
+I have no formal training in physics and anything/everything I say on these pages has to be tested against existing knowledge.
 I will follow the advice of Richard Fyneman to learn about physics in the most irreverent and original manner, and never try to fool myself thinking that I know anything at all.
 Mainly I listen, and read.

 So, consider this as my personal scribbling pad.
 I work on it after hours, and I pay for hosting myself.
 Unless otherwise stated, all photographs are my own.
 Please do not use any of them without credit, or linking them back to this website.
 I try to watermark all pictures to prevent them being used without credit.
 It’s a tedious process, but there are very many dodgy folk around.